Robert W. Hill

 There will be no calling hours.
-A memorial mass will be held this Saturday at 11 am at the St. Helena’s Church in Enfield.
-Burial will be at a later date in the Oak Grove Cemetery in Enfield.
+Graveside services will be held at a later date in the Lakeview Cemetery in Enfield, NH.

 Mary L. Hill